 The Perfect Pacific Coast Highway Road Trip

-For posh eaters, a restaurant along Big Sur offers a $55 prix fixe lunch menu and, perhaps more notably, what could be one of the most beautiful views on the planet.
-Further south, just outside of Santa Barbara, nosh on fish tacos, bao buns, and kimchi fries.
-In L.A., eat some of the best Korean barbecue in the United States, tasting pitch-perfect Waygu beef (grilled tableside, of course) and savory kimchee pancakes—all at a no-frills restaurant in a strip mall.
+For posh eaters, a restaurant along Big Sur offers a $75 prix fixe lunch menu and, perhaps more notably, what could be one of the most beautiful views on the planet.
+Further south, just outside of Santa Barbara, nosh on fish tacos, bao buns, and fried cauliflower.
+In L.A., eat some of the best Korean barbecue in the United States, tasting pitch-perfect Waygu beef (grilled tableside, of course) and savory kimchi pancakes — all at a no-frills restaurant in a strip mall.

-For those that love nightlife, hidden bars along the route serve inventive cocktails using high tech equipment and ingredients like coconut flakes and grapefruit sand.
-And in case you're tired of the speakeasy concept, keep in mind that one of L.A.'s newest offerings has an '80s theme and private karaoke rooms.
+For those that love nightlife, sleek bars along the route serve inventive cocktails made using ingredients like clarified lime and pandan.
+And in case you're tired of the speakeasy concept, keep in mind that one of L.A.'s hippest offerings has an '80s theme and private karaoke rooms.

 I recently hit the road with the mission of plotting out the best itinerary for a weekend trip from San Francisco to Los Angeles.
-Here’s my play-by-play guide, complete with stops for photos in Big Sur, antiques shopping in Solvang, and craft cocktails at one of L.A.’s newest speakeasies.
+Here’s my play-by-play guide, complete with stops for photos in Big Sur, antiques shopping in Solvang, and craft cocktails at one of L.A.’s coolest bars.